NatthaponSoisangwan/perspectiveapi-simple-server/README.md

 yarn run start-dev
 ```

+After installing, you only need to ```yarn run start-dev``` to run it.

-Now you can visit `http://localhost:8080/` and you should get a "hello world!" page.
+To check that it is working, visit `http://localhost:8080/` and you should get a "hello world!" page.

 ## Configuring the server